 Galaxy S7 S-View Flip Cover (Clear)

-It does everything the others do, gives quick access to information on the screen, at-a-glance information, and lets users answers calls and take pictures without opening the case.
+This case gives you quick access to information on the screen, even when the case is shut.
+It's at-a-glance information, and it's one of Samsung's most popular cases.
+You can even answer a call or take a photo without opening the front.
 This one also has a new notification bar (while the case is closed) allowing users access to more than just missed calls or texts.

 Buy it Now for $59.99 in three colors